Labour Party Annual Conference

 Resolutions for debate at the Annual Conference can come from all sections of the party and are submitted ahead of the Annual Conference according to a timetable laid out by the NEC.

 The Labour Party is one of few British political parties to still use the Annual Conference gathering for voting and policy resolution.

 The National Executive Committee leads the conference, although the details of the conference, including what is debated, are managed by an elected Conference Arrangements Committee.

-More details on the forthcoming 2021 Annual Conference together with the Conference timetable can be found here.
+Full details of the Motions debated at the 2021 Annual Conference can be found here

-Information on the proceedings and documentation of previous Annual Conferences can be found here.
+Information on the proceedings and documentation of previous Annual Conferences held in 2017, 2018 and 2019 can be found here.